lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \multicolumn{5}{|c|}{} \\
     \hline \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)} \\
     \hline
-    \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and monitoring the local network & - & - \\
+    \textbf{1} & Monitor the local network using Wireshark & Wireshark is opened and monitoring the local network & The network is being monitored & OK \\
     \hline
-    \textbf{2} & Press the 'Power' button & [Wireshark] shows the car successfully establishing a connection to the local network and the red LED turns on & - & - \\
+    \textbf{2} & Press the 'Power' button & [Wireshark] shows the car successfully establishing a connection to the local network and the red LED turns on & The car turns on but doesn't connect to network & FAIL \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 1 - Main scenario}